 Industrial IoT and automation form the foundation of intelligent buildings, and smart connected devices must be reliable when it comes to battery life.
 Since these devices perform computing operations at the edge, they need to ensure their processors can perform these tasks on a low electrical charge.

 Ultra-low-power wireless System on Chip (SoC)solutions from Ambiq® work together to enable critical IIoT technologies in key industrial sectors.
-Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered endpoint devices.
+Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered edge devices.